resiliencetheatre/rpi4edgemap/README.md

 git clone https://git.buildroot.net/buildroot
 cd buildroot/
 # We checkout verified version on master branch
-git checkout 4bf27608a77143650fa94994363b444d57db7842
+git checkout aa2d7ca53f704af901f6c33c13e4bb1591886700
 ```

-You can use latest master or checkout version `4bf27608a77143650fa94994363b444d57db7842` as above,
+You can use latest buildroot master or checkout version `aa2d7ca53f704af901f6c33c13e4bb1591886700` as above,
-which I've tested at Feb 1st, 2025.
+which I've tested at Mar 27th, 2025.
 Please note that buildroot version, kernel and other system
 components needs to be in 'sync' and this is an art in embedded design.

-Modify buildroot standard `rpi-firmware` package file and change
-firmware version tag to match kernel version we're using.
-Note that you need to track
-firmware version from RPi repositories yourself if you face any issues with HW compatibility (or stick with this version).
+Optionally you can modify buildroot standard `rpi-firmware` package file and change  firmware version tag to match kernel version we're using.
+Note that you need to track firmware version from RPi repositories yourself if you face any issues with HW compatibility (or stick with this version).

 ```
 # package/rpi-firmware/rpi-firmware.mk